MoonPoet/xaprb-src/content/blog/core-values.md

 Values are irreplaceable for these purposes, but they're too often crowded out by a substitute.
 I call it "bad values."
-The difference between good values and bad values is fundamental.
+The difference between good values and bad values is one of kind, not of degree.
-Bad values aren't merely values done poorly, but another substance entirely, which has the appearance of values but really isn't the same thing at all.
+Bad values aren't merely good values done unskillfully, but another substance entirely, which has the appearance of values but really isn't the same thing at all.

 ### Good Values